PTT Bulletin Board System: Glossary

-Some of the popular lingo used by PTT users are vulgar, which has caused public concern, while others believe that as long as this behavior is contained online and does not affect the user's real-life behavior this is nothing to be concerned about.
+Some of the popular terms used by PTT users are vulgar, which has caused public concern, while others believe that as long as this behavior is contained online and does not affect the user's real-life behavior, this is nothing to be concerned about.

 Aligned comments and comment art

 Aligned comments (推齊) is a cultural phenomenon in which users align their comments for special effect.
 Comment art (推圖) is a phenomenon inspired by the 2chAA community, in which lines of comments collectively form a picture.
 Since comment art is sometimes perceived as waste of system resources, some of the forums prohibit its use.

-PTT blood drive
+Blood drive

 In 2004, PTT activities coordinator Huan-Yu Chen (陳奐宇) teamed up with an on-campus organization NTU Blood-Donating Bus (台大號捐血車) to hold a blood drive to solicit blood donations in exchange for PTT money, which led to the creation of the Donate-Blood forum.